 CSIRO's Data61 has been appointed as the Data Standards Body, designing the first iteration of open standards to support consumer-driven data sharing.
 The work is progressing through four open work streams: API, Information Security, Engineering, and Consumer Experience (CX).

-The CX Workstream exists to help organisations provide CDR consumers with simple, informed, and trusted data sharing experiences.
-CX Standards have been created to help achieve this along with the CX Guidelines, which are an example of how to put key CDR Rules (2nd September 2019) into effect.
+The CX Workstream exists to help organisations provide CDR consumers with simple, informed, and trustworthy data sharing experiences.
+CX Standards have been created to help achieve this along with the CX Guidelines, which are an example of how to put key data standards and CDR Rules into effect.
 CDR participants should refer to the CDR Rules for a complete list of requirements.